MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nf-acxelements-acxelementaddevents.md

 ### -param EventsCount

-A count of the events.
-This is a one based count.
+The number of events in the Events array.

 ## -returns